 Las Cruces, NM 88003-8001

-If you are an international student, you must make application through the Office of the International Student.
+If you are an international applicant, please apply through the Office of International Student and Scholar Services.

 Am I eligible for a Graduate Assistantship?